sebinthomas/pyvarnam/README.md

 ##### Running the tests

 A basic test suite has been implemented based on the transliteration tests in libvarnam.
-To run them, run
+To run them, `cd` to the `tests` folder in the archive and run

 ```
 python test.py
 ```
-Currently pyvarnam has only been tested in linux.
-If you find any bugs or feel the need to refactor the code, don't hesitate to submit a pull request :)
+Currently pyvarnam has only been tested in Debian.
+If you find any bugs or would like to suggest some other changes, feel free to contact me.